Searchbreed

 See Wisdom Panel

-Bloodhound questions, answered
+Bloodhound questions, answered.

-How long do Bloodhounds live?
+How long do Bloodhounds live?+

 Bloodhounds typically live 10-12 years.
 Good nutrition, regular vet care, and weight management are the three biggest factors in reaching the top of that range.

-How big do Bloodhounds get?
+How big do Bloodhounds get?+

 Adult Bloodhounds typically weigh 80-110 lbs and stand 23-27 inches at the shoulder.
 That makes them a large breed.

-How much exercise does a Bloodhound need?
+How much exercise does a Bloodhound need?+

 Bloodhounds are a moderate-activity breed.
 Plan on 45-90 minutes of walks and play per day.
 Mental stimulation (training, puzzle toys) matters as much as physical exercise.

-What health problems do Bloodhounds commonly have?
+What health problems do Bloodhounds commonly have?+

 Bloodhounds are most prone to: bloat (GDV), hip dysplasia, elbow dysplasia, ear infections, entropion.
 Preventive vet visits, a quality diet, and weight management reduce risk on most of these.
 Reputable breeders screen for the genetic conditions.

-Are Bloodhounds hard to groom?
+Are Bloodhounds hard to groom?+

 Bloodhounds need moderate grooming — brush 2-3x weekly, bathe monthly, nail trims regularly.
 Their short coat is low-maintenance day-to-day.

-What should I feed a Bloodhound?
+What should I feed a Bloodhound?+

-Large scent hound. ~1,800-2,400 kcal/day.
-Bloat is the primary feeding concern.
+Large scent hound.
+Calorie needs vary with size, sex, and activity; bloat is the primary feeding concern.
 Key nutrients to look for: glucosamine, omega-3.

-Are Bloodhounds good for first-time owners?
+Are Bloodhounds good for first-time owners?+

 Bloodhounds are better suited to experienced owners.
 They're friendly, independent, inquisitive — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.

-Ask Barkly about your Bloodhound
+Ask Searchbreed about your Bloodhound

 Get personalized answers about food, health, and care.